-Nowadays, most of the main brands of CBD products are looking at them with more attention to the last findings of the medical cannabis.
-New formats of CBD products come to light, in order to reach all possible effects and that can be consumed according to the different ways of assumption of CBD.
-The most known way of taking CBD is oral.
-Though, there are many other paths through which CBD is absorbed by our bodies, such as through ingestion, smoking or topically.
+Nowadays, most of the main brands of CBD products are paying attention to the latest findings of medical cannabis.
+New forms of CBD products come to light, in order to reach all possible effects which can be obtained according to the different ways of taking CBD.
+The most famous method of taking CBD is orally.
+Though, there are plenty of other paths through which CBD is absorbed by our bodies, such as ingestion, inhalation or topically.

 In this sense, if you are looking for a CBD product, you can find oils or “tinctures”, capsules or “pills”, e-liquids for vaping, topical creams or “balms” and foods, like chocolate bars.
-It is fundamental to understand that the quality and concentration of CBD in these products can considerably vary.
+It is fundamental for the patient to understand that the quality and concentration of CBD in these products can vary considerably.

 ALL YOU NEED TO KNOW ABOUT CBD

 CBD is one of more than 150 cannabinoids coming from the cannabis plant which contains a broad range of chemical profiles and responds to selective breeding.
 In cannabis plants, there is a variety of compounds known as cannabinoids, which generate different reactions to the body.
 For example, THC is the main cannabinoid that produces psychoactive effects, while CBD can somehow inhibit the psychoactivity of THC.
 Nevertheless, they all come from the same plant.

 The THC levels is the main difference between cannabis and hemp, however each one is a variation of the same species.
 For example, specific cannabis strains have been selected to produce a higher percentage of THC, mainly for recreational purposes.
 In contrast, industrial hemp has been preferred for the manufacture of medical cannabis products, thanks to its low THC concentration, no more than 0.3%, but high levels of CBD.